serverspec/serverspec.github.io/_includes/file.md

 end
 ```

-In order to test a file contains a given string, you can use **contain** mathcer.
+In order to test a file contains a given string, you can use **contain** matcher.

 ```ruby
 describe file('/etc/httpd/conf/httpd.conf') do